elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 }
 ```

+!!! note
-> Make sure to specify the `apiKey` and `logId` arguments with the first character in lowercase.
+    Make sure to specify the `apiKey` and `logId` arguments with the first character in lowercase.

 Finally, tell Serilog to read the configuration from the `appsettings.json` file: